mcyaputra/Company-Performance-Analysis-using-SQL/README.md

 </details>

+### Analysis 2
-2. Logistic team wants to conducts analysis of their performance in 1997, to identify which countries didn’t perform well.
+Logistic team wants to conducts analysis of their performance in 1997, to identify which countries didn’t perform well.
 They asked us to provide them the list of countries with the following information:

 A. Average days between order date and shipping date
 B. Total number of unique orders (based on order id)